Style Guide

 |---|---|---|

-| Always capitalized | Proper nouns, product names, names of example dApps (Coin Flip, Blackjack, etc), Archival Store and Service, Archival Store, Archival Service, Coin Registry, Currency Standard, DeepBook Indexer, DeepBookV3, Devnet, GraphQL RPC, General-purpose Indexer, ID, Localnet, Kiosk (when referring to the standard), Mainnet, Mysticeti, One-Time Witness, Operation Cap, Sui, Sui CLI, Sui Client PTB CLI, Sui Closed-Loop Token / Closed-Loop Token, Sui dApp Kit, Sui Explorer, SuiJSON, Sui Keystore, Sui Keytool, SuiLink, Sui Object Display, SuiPlay0X1, SUI, SUI token, Testnet, Wallet Standard, Web2, Web3, zkSend SDK | Use capitalization consistently for branding and product-specific references |
+| Always capitalized | Proper nouns, product names, names of example apps (Coin Flip, Blackjack, etc), Archival Store and Service, Archival Store, Archival Service, Coin Registry, Currency Standard, DeepBook Indexer, DeepBookV3, Devnet, GraphQL RPC, General-purpose Indexer, ID, Localnet, Kiosk (when referring to the standard), Mainnet, Mysticeti, One-Time Witness, Operation Cap, Sui, Sui CLI, Sui Client PTB CLI, Sui Closed-Loop Token / Closed-Loop Token, Sui dApp Kit, Sui Explorer, SuiJSON, Sui Keystore, Sui Keytool, SuiLink, Sui Object Display, SuiPlay0X1, SUI, SUI token, Testnet, Wallet Standard, Web2, Web3, zkSend SDK | Use capitalization consistently for branding and product-specific references |

-| Always lowercase | casual history, casual order, certificate, dApp, epoch, equivocation, eventual consistency, finality, gas, genesis, kiosk (when referring to an instance), object, oracle, recovery passphrase (mnemonic), smart contract, soulbound, Sui framework, Sui object, total order, transaction, transfer, validator, wallet | Use lowercase when referring to general concepts rather than branded terms |
+| Always lowercase | casual history, casual order, certificate, epoch, equivocation, eventual consistency, finality, gas, genesis, kiosk (when referring to an instance), object, oracle, recovery passphrase (mnemonic), smart contract, soulbound, Sui framework, Sui object, total order, transaction, transfer, validator, wallet | Use lowercase when referring to general concepts rather than branded terms |

 | Never hyphenated | key pair, layer 1, open source, use case | Keep these words separate, no hyphen |